georgringer/news/Documentation/Addons/NewsAdministration/Index.rst

 -------

 - € 150.00 (ex.
 VAT) for 1 site
 - € 450.00 (ex.
-VAT) for unlimited sites related to an agency or customer
+VAT) for unlimited sites related to the agency itself or its customers

 **Included**: Bugfix & feature releases, composer support